Thesis

 In August 2023, Ramp announced the launch of Ramp Plus, which is intended to help "growing companies with their most complex financial operations" with an "all-in-one functionality" with several offerings.

 The company stated in its launch announcement that the product would be available as an optional, paid plan starting in September 2023, but that "as a thank you to our early customers", existing SMBs and mid-market business customers will receive a free upgrade to Ramp Plus for one year.
 The company also stated that Ramp's core product offering (the card and bill payment software) would remain free.
+As of October 2025, Ramp Plus features include:

-Procure-to-pay: this offering is an automated, customizable procurement solution intended to allow customers to "control spend and manage the full procure-to-pay process".
-It enables customers to have all spend requests in one centralized location which can be approved by the appropriate teams, and also to track purchase orders until they're paid.
+Procure-to-pay: This offering is an automated, customizable procurement solution intended to allow customers to "control spend and manage the full procure-to-pay process".
+It enables customers to have all spend requests in one centralized location, which can be approved by the appropriate teams, and also to track purchase orders until they're paid.

 Workflow builder: This offering allows users to build customizable, rules-based workflows for use cases such as automated employee onboarding, procurement, and payment approvals.